-prepares a student for a given program), and a student enrolled solely in a remedial program is not considered to be in an eligible program.
-If acceptance into an eligible program is contingent on completing remedial work, a student cannot be considered enrolled in that program until she completes the remedial work.
+Remedial coursework prepares a student for study at the postsecondary level (cf. preparatory coursework, which prepares a student for a given program), and a student enrolled solely in a remedial program is not considered to be in an eligible program.
+If the student's acceptance into an eligible program is contingent on completing remedial work, she cannot be considered enrolled in the eligible program until she completes the remedial work.